Open Source Sex Tech: the DIY Edition

 “I have decided that I want to work in a way that I believe in.
 As I was working on patents, I increasingly felt a disconnect between my work and what I believed.
 I see patents hurting our industry, stifling innovation, and generally being a not fun time.
 Sex should be consensual and collaborative and patents are none of these things.
-The patents I see going out in this industry are for things that are mostly obvious and would be trivial for a competent engineer to reproduce.
+The patents I see going out in this industry are for things that are most obvious and would be trivial for a competent engineer to reproduce.

-Many of the best products are not patented (the rabbit, the hitatchi, the 5 dollar bullet vibe.)
+Many of the best products are not patented (the rabbit, the Hitachi, the 5 dollar bullet vibe.)
 Open hardware works in business when the ability to grow the market size by being open outweighs the value of a monopoly.”

 For the Doctor and his team, a commitment to open source sex tech means:

 2. We tell hobbyists how to build their own from scratch.

 3. We tell people enough about it that they can remix it in their own commercial products (and have hardware licenses that allow this).